M0Data/59th-Store-Sales-and-Performance-Analysis/README.md

   - WhatsApp: 26%
   - Twitter & Instagram: 25% each
   - Physical Store: 24%
-- **Top Location:** Lagos dominates, showcasing strong market presence.
+- **Top Location:** Lagos dominates, showcasing a strong market presence.
 - Sales have been steady with a slight mid-year dip, hinting at seasonal variations.

 ### **Customer Analysis**